 The Mobility Management function definesat Group levelstrategiesand guidelinesregardingsustainable mobility.

+This is an important commitment realised by researching, promoting and implementing solutions to combine the well-being of our employees with the welfare of the cities in which we live and work.
 The Group Mobility Manager is supported by 10 Mobility Territorial Delegates working to monitor the demand for mobility and to spread culture and initiatives promoted by the Group.

 HOME-WORK COMMUTING PLANS